 It is however possible that the system administrator has enabled a Singularity feature called overlay in the

 /etc/singularity/singularity.conf file.
 This will cause the bind points to be created on an as needed basis in an overlay file system so that the underlying container is not modified.
-But because the overlay feature is not always used, it may be necessary for container standards to exist to ensure portability from host to host.
+But because the overlay feature is not always used or is unavailable in some kernels, it may be necessary for container standards to exist to ensure portability from host to host.

-If a bind path is requested, and the bind point does not exist within the container, a warning message will be displayed, and Singularity will continue trying to mount file system.
+If a bind path is requested, and the bind point does not exist within the container, a warning message will be displayed, and Singularity will continue trying to start the container.
 For example:

-$ singularity shell /tmp/Centos7-ompi.img WARNING: Non existant bind point (directory) in container: '/global' Singularity: Invoking an interactive shell within container...
+$ singularity shell --bind /global /tmp/Centos7-ompi.img WARNING: Non existant bind point (directory) in container: '/global' Singularity: Invoking an interactive shell within container...
 Singularity.Centos7-ompi.img>

 /global did not exist inside the container, the shell command printed a warning but continued on.
 If we enable